rokmohar/alexa-assistant/readme.md

 # S3 BUCKET BUCKET INFORMATION

 The skill will automatically create an S3 bucket using the name set in the S3_BUCKET environmental variable.
-This will contain a publicly accessible mp3 files, with file names based upon the bucket name. (s3_bucket_name).mp3 contains the response from the Google Assistant API which alexa plays as part of an SSML response.
+This will contain a publicly accessible mp3 file, with a file name based upon the bucket name. (s3_bucket_name).mp3 contains the response from the Google Assistant API which alexa plays as part of an SSML response.
 As this file must be public inorder for Alexa to play it, it's recommended as per the setup instructions that the bucket is given a completely random name to provide limited security through obfuscation.